grafana/grafana-plugin-examples/examples/panel-datalinks/src/README.md

 <!-- This README file is going to be the one displayed on the Grafana.com website for your plugin -->

-# Datalinks
+# Data links

-A simple panel that showcases how to use datalinks in a panel
+A simple panel that showcases how to use data links in a panel